Monte Carlo Estimator: Estimating π and Beyond

 Prerequisites: Basic C++ knowledge, understanding of loops and random numbers, high school geometry helpful.

-Monte Carlo methods have always fascinated me — especially the idea that randomness can be harnessed to estimate something as fundamental as π.
+Monte Carlo methods have always fascinated me, especially the idea that randomness can be harnessed to estimate something as fundamental as π.
+Named after the famous casino in Monaco, these methods use repeated random sampling to solve problems that might be deterministic or even impossible to solve analytically.

 So I decided to build a Monte Carlo Estimator in C++ to see this concept in action.
 This was a simple but eye-opening project that deepened my understanding of probability, convergence, and the elegance of using simulation to solve problems that look purely theoretical on paper.

-🎯 What the Program Does
+What the Program Does

-It's almost magical watching randomness settle into predictability.
+It's almost magical—watching randomness settle into predictability.

-🧠 What I Learned
+What I Learned

 1. Randomness in Practice